About You Big Talker

 PS: The questions originated with a “Game” my friend and I devised back in Seattle, where we came up with questions you would not want to ask your mother, certainly, or perhaps anyone.
 But we did (ask).
 It was great fun.

 This is where I talk in 3rd person

 Fun-ly, Eleni grew up in a classical family (her mother still plays violin in the Philharmonia Northwest) but began drumming in 1992-ish and has played with her duo Beloved Binge since 2002.
 She has made two documentaries: Seeing Through the Fence (more below) and Backpack Drumset.
-She also creates and posts videos on Porch Life Productions, Beloved Binge, and our of course (coming soon) You Big Talker.
-She is currently working on a play “Comments,” and booking their band’s first European tour.
+She also creates and posts videos on Porch Life Productions, Beloved Binge, and You Big Talker.
+She released and toured with “#Comments: Mayogate” and is currently working on the second edition “#Comments: Control.”

 Actively, Eleni has advocated on behalf of animals bred and raised for 98% of our “meat” food initially through N.A.R.N. (while in Seattle) and for several years with the Adopt-a-College program of Vegan Outreach, where she has handed over 32,000 students information to help guide their meal choices and ultimately reduce suffering.

-Locally, she co-organizes Triangle Meatless Mondays and the Bull City Vegan Chef Challenge (more below).
+Locally, she co-organized Triangle Meatless Mondays and the Bull City Vegan Chef Challenge (more below).

 Really, Eleni’s earliest professional experience and activism know-how was developed as a young lass working at her father’s many restaurants in Seattle.
 He taught her how to treat people well (“Fast, Friendly, and Funny!”) how to conquer shyness and engage in community outreach, and how to argue with aid of food projectiles in traditional Greek fashion.
 She misses her Dad a lot and life has less joy with him not in it.